ValeriiKryshtal/Quiz-about-JS/README.md

-# Work-Day-Scheduler
+## Quiz-about-JS
-Work Day Scheduler using third-party APIs
+Quiz-about-JS using web APIs